-Nanofracture is a procedure whereby a tiny 'pick' is used to make holes through the bone plate under the joint cartilage, to encourage stem cells to enter the area and repair the defect.
+Nanofracture is a procedure whereby a narrow 'pick' is used to make 9mm deep holes through the bone plate under the joint cartilage, with the purpose of encouraging blood and bone marrow cells to enter the area and help repair the defect.

 Comparison of nanofracture with microfracture